-Intuitively, this means more decision rules are available to the decision maker after performing the experiment $e$ than $e'$, as one could always first inject noise and then proceed as if experiment $e'$ had been performed.
-This suggests another means to construct quantities that satisfy data processing theorems.
+This means that the decision maker has more decision rules after performing the experiment $e$ than $e'$, since one could always first inject noise and then proceed as if experiment $e'$ had been performed.
+This suggests another means to construct quantities that satisfy the data processing theorem.

 \begin{theorem} Let $\riskL{} : \MM(\Theta, A) \rightarrow \RR$ and define,

 If $e \mid e'$ then $\Rbar{}(e) \leq \Rbar{}(e')$.

 \end{theorem}